This page contains affiliate links. Please read our disclosure for more info.

 Allbirds turned out to be perfect for the weather, which ranged from 5–20ºC (41–68ºF).
 My feet even stayed cosy and warm without socks when the temperature dropped close to freezing.

 I’ve since worn them in all seasons in New Zealand where they also worked brilliantly.
-I prefer my Teva Verra sandals when it gets sweltering, but the weather is so variable there that they still came in useful on colder summer days.
+I prefer my Teva Verra sandals when it gets sweltering, but the weather is so variable there that they still came in useful in summer.

 In freezing weather you can maximise the warmth by pairing them with cosy merino wool socks.